EfthimiosVlahos/Alzheimers-Generative-DL-Project/README.md

 # Results
-Our models showed promising results in learning chemical structures and generating potential drug compounds:
+The models showed promising results in learning chemical structures and generating potential drug compounds:

 - Baseline Model (Model A) showed an initial accuracy of 65.5%.
 - Hybrid Model (Model B) achieved an accuracy of 88.0% after transfer learning.